trival/jss-style-helpers/README.md

 ## Contributing

 Your contributions and suggestions are greatly appreciated.
-Submit you issues and PRs on [github](https://github.com/trival/jss-style-helpers).
+Submit your issues and PRs on [github](https://github.com/trival/jss-style-helpers).
 Please add unit tests for any new or changed functionality.
 Format, lint and test your code with the provided configurations.